noah-art3mis/WEAV/README.md

-# WEAV
+# Wolfram Elementary Cellular Automaton Visualization (WEAV)

-Wolfram Elementary Cellular Automaton Visualization (WEAV) is an image generator.
+WEAV is an image generator.
 Generate any elementary cellular automata pattern.
+Play with the settings and explore the possibility space of elementary automata.

 Acess here: https://noah-art3mis.github.io/WEAV/